ignadv1986/Comprehensive-NGS-Technical-Manual/05_Troubleshooting/01_fragment_size_distribution.md

 ## High Molecular Weight Peak or Tail

-HMW contamination reduces effective sequencing efficiency by shifting library mass away from the intended fragment range.
+HMW contamination reduces sequencing efficiency and it's usually caused by:

 - **Under-fragmentation or insufficient enzymatic digestion:** Suboptimal sonication or enzymatic digestion conditions can lead to the presence of intact genomic DNA contamination.
 - **Inefficient transposase or nuclease access in chromatin assays:** Overly closed chromatin states due to treatment or cell type choice can make enzyme access difficult and reduce fragmentation efficiency, leading to HMW species dominating the signal.